777arc/textbook/content/pulse_shaping.rst

 	plt.grid(True)
 	plt.show()

 .. image:: ../_static/pulse_shaping_python2.PNG
    :scale: 80 %
    :align: center

 Note how it definitely decays to zero.
+The fact we are using 8 samples per symbol determines how narrow this filter appears, and how fast it decays to zero.
 The above impulse response looks like a typical low-pass filter, and there's really no way for us to know that it's a pulse-shaping specific filter versus any other low-pass filter.

 Lastly, we can filter our signal x and look at the result.
 Don't get too caught up in the for loop below, we'll discuss why it's there.